mathfichen/Swhap-Template/README.md

 # Supporting the preservation of legacy source code.

-Instantiating this template creates a workbench to support the acquisition of legacy source code, according to [SWHAP](https://www.softwareheritage.org/swhap/), the [Software Heritage](https://www.softwareheritage.org/) Acquisition Process defined by the [SWHAP\@Pisa](
+Instantiating this template creates a workbench to support the archival of legacy source code into the Software Heritage universal archive, according to [SWHAP](https://www.softwareheritage.org/swhap/), the [Software Heritage](https://www.softwareheritage.org/) Acquisition Process.
-    #TODO:
-) project.

 The workbench comes with the predefined folders that are used in the supported process.
 Namely:

-- Folder [raw materials](./raw_materials) is for the original materials, as they have been found or submitted.
+- Folder [raw materials](./raw_materials) is for the original source code materials, as they have been found or submitted.

 - Folder [browsable source](./browsable_source) is for a browsable version of the source code.
 Source files, with the right extension, have to be accessible through the GitHub web interface, e.g., archives should be decompressed, code should be transcribed if provided by images, etc.

-- Folder [source](./source) is for the curated revision of the source code, as a base for the reconstruction of the development history as a git repository.
+- Folder [source_code](./source) is for a machine readable version of the source code.
+Source files, with the right extension, have to be accessible through the GitHub web interface, e.g., archives should be decompressed, code should be transcribed if provided by images, etc.This folder serves as a base for the reconstruction of the development history as a git repository.

-- Folder [metadata](/.metadata) holds various files with meta information (catalogue, actors, journal, tags) to be updated throughout the process.
+- Folder [metadata](/.metadata) holds various files with meta information to be updated throughout the process.

-- Folder [additional materials](./additional_materials) is for materials originated during the recovery process to document it or to shed new light on the recovered software project.

 Please note that this file need be **replaced** in the instantiated workbench.